micasense/imageprocessing/README.md

 In addition to the tutorials, we've created library code that shows some common transformations, usages, and applications of RedEdge imagery.
 In general, these are intended for developers that are familiar with installing and managing python packages and third party software.
 The purpose of this code is readability and clarity to help others develop processing workflows, therefore performance may not be optimal.

-While this code is similar to an installable python library (and we may support the `pip install` process in the future) the main purpose of this library is one of documentation and education.
-For this reason, we expect most users to be looking at the source code for understanding or improvement, and because of this you will currently need to run your notebooks from the directory you `git clone`d it into.
+While this code is similar to an installable python library (and supports a local the `python setup.py install` process) the main purpose of this library is one of documentation and education.
+For this reason, we expect most users to be looking at the source code for understanding or improvement, so they will run the notebooks from the directory that the library was `git clone`d it into.

 ### Running this code